Sports: WE MUST DOMINATE FROM THE START — Lukaku

 Wolves boss Nuno Espirito Santo will ensure his team are tough to break down but United’s Belgium international is determined the hosts will start on the front foot.

 ”It’s about dominating, and not sitting back and trying to defend,” he told United Review, the official matchday programme.
 “We need to dominate and try to kill games as soon as possible.
+Here you can check more details about best casino uk.
 That’s what we have to do, shoot from everywhere we can, and attack, attack, attack until we score the first goal and that’s what we’ll be trying to do in every game.

 ”It’s something really nice and everyone feels comfortable [with it].
 There’s a lot of work that comes with it but the manager and his assistants are preparing us well.
 Hopefully we’re going to play even better than we have been doing because everything is well when you win, but you always have to improve throughout the season and that’s what we have to keep doing.”